About UW-Madison Continuing Studies

 The mission of Continuing Studies is to advocate for and to engage lifelong learners through high-quality and innovative programs and services.

-Dr. Russell grew up in a construction family where his father ran the field operations for a small regional contractor in northeast Ohio.
+Jeff grew up in a construction family where his father ran the field operations for a small regional contractor in northeast Ohio.
 He spent his youth working in construction where he learned the value of hard work, integrity, and organization.
 He has always respected the important role labor plays in achieving project success.
-Strongly influenced by his sister, who has Down syndrome, Dr. Russell values the importance of family, the joys of life, and the appreciation of differences and diversity.
+Strongly influenced by his sister, who has Down syndrome, Jeff values the importance of family, the joys of life, and the appreciation of differences and diversity.